AZAlberto/modermtheme/index.md

 1. 2023-Mar-05: First meeting with the mentor.
 The team has discussed the project plan and the mentor has given some suggestions.
 The team finalized the project plan as building a web platform hosting a chatbot that offers users comprehensive mental health support.
 1. 2023-Mar-13: The team has finished the detailed proposal and submit to Moodle.
 1. **2023-Apr-10**: The team has accomplished all the designed tasks include in the **<span style="color:red; font-weight:bold; font-size:larger;">Project Update Process 1</span>**.
 The report can be find in the following [page](./update1).
+1. 2024-Apr-25: This is test to link to update2.
+The update can be find in the following [page](./update2)